mr-notorious/SmoothProxy/Readme.md

 ---

-## What?
-SmoothProxy is an on-demand playlist/playback daemon for SmoothStreams (Android 4.0+).

-## Why?
-Kodi is slow, clunky, and leaves much to be desired.
-Better options exist, however, authentication tokens issued by SmoothStreams are only valid for 4 hours to prevent abuse of service.
-Traditional playlist generators requires you to manually refresh on expiration.
-This is not the case for SmoothProxy.

-## How?
-SmoothProxy generates a specialized playlist that 'points' to itself rather than SmoothStreams.
-When SmoothProxy receives a playback request, it determines the context of the request and fetches the appropriate SmoothStreams resource with your valid authentication token.

----

 ## Instructions
 1. Install and launch SmoothProxy on your Android device.
 2. Fill out **[Username]**, **[Password]**, **[Service]**, and **[Server]** fields.